archivy/archivy/docs/install.md

   - You can download Pandoc [here](https://pandoc.org/installing.html)
   - The Python programming language can be downloaded from [here](https://www.python.org/downloads/).
 - Install the python package with `pip install archivy`
+- Run `archivy create-admin <username>` to create a new user.
 - There you go!
-You should be able to start the app by running `archivy run` in your terminal.
+You should be able to start the app by running `archivy run` in your terminal and then just login.

 ## With docker